customTypes

 [name].path Required

-Section titled “[name].path ”Where the version can be found in each package.json file, such as engines
+Section titled “[name].path ”Where the version can be found in each package.json file, such as engines, packageManager or some.nested.property.

 [name].strategy Required